MichaelKazembe/alx-higher_level_programming/0x06-python-classes/README.md

 ## 0x06.
 Python - Classes and Objects

-**What you should learn from this project**

-       At the end of this project you are expected to be able to explain to anyone, without the help of Google:

 * Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
 * “first-class everything”